Night self-learning: Concept

-Usually, the concept of "self-learning" is not to unilaterally accept learning in the course of the teacher's control according to the teacher's advance plans, as is the case with traditional teaching activities, but instead learner feels the need to learn on its own and studies own poor's subject after self-planning.
+Usually, the concept of "self-learning" is not to unilaterally accept learning in the course of the teacher's control according to the teacher's advance plans, as is the case with traditional teaching activities, but instead the learner feels the need to learn on their own and studies subjects they do poorly in after self-planning.
 It is used in the same term as "Independent learning" as it is opposed to "Other-directed learning".
 Also, it is based on spontaneity, creativity and autonomy.

-However, it is used as a different concept in South Korea.
+However, it is different conceptually in South Korea.
 Night self-learning is a strictly passive learning process, and it is enforced under the supervision of a teacher in South Korea.
 In South Korea, night self-learning for high school students begins at around 6 pm. on average when classes are completed and night self-learning is finished until 9 pm, 10 pm.
 Depending on the school, students who want to study at night after regular night self-hours will be able to study for an additional hour.
 The average Korean high school students spend 10 hours 47 minutes studying, and it is believed that the impact of ‘the zero class’ and ‘night self-learning’ is significant.

 Because of the policy of ‘The Ministry of Education and Human Resources Development (MOHRD)’, the compulsory night self-study was prohibited, but the standardized self-learning continued.
 Some people argue that self-learning from early morning till late night is detrimental to the health of students and do not help them learn efficiently in the long run.
 In China, similar to the above education system, self-learning is also being conducted.
 The government's basic policy is to leave school at 4 p.m., but generally, middle and high school students stay at school from 8 pm to 9 pm.
 Accordingly, there was an opposite signature on the Internet.